derekjchow/kelvin/doc/microarch/mlu.md

 ## Interfaces

 Inputs to the MLU are instructions from the Dispatch Unit or data reads from the Register File.
-The single MLU in the Kelvin core can service instructions from any of the four instruction lanes, but only one command is dispatched in any cycle.
+The single MLU in the CoralNPU core can service instructions from any of the four instruction lanes, but only one command is dispatched in any cycle.